 In recent years we’ve seen the commercial fleet management sector embrace technological innovations to the point where it has become almost unrecognizable from what it was just a few decades ago.
 The rise of technologies such as ADAS, AI, and the cloud means that the effective management of a fleet of vehicles and drivers requires making the right investments in hardware at the right time.
-Let’s consider some of the advances in AI dash cam technology that are shaping a new and revolutionized fleet management industry in 2020.
+Let’s consider some of the advances in AI video telematics technology that are shaping a new and revolutionized fleet management industry.

 The science of fleet management has been years in the making, with a melange of telematics, onboard sensors, and manual processes all feeding into complex workflows designed to improve productivity, safety, and operating margins.
-The overall market for telematics is expanding rapidly too, with a market estimated to be worth US$7.31bn in 2017 expected to accelerate to US$18.43bn by 2022 – a Compound Annual Growth Rate (CAGR) of 20.3%.
+The overall market for telematics is expanding rapidly too, with the market estimated to be worth over US$10.31bn in 2022 and expected to achieve a Compound Annual Growth Rate (CAGR) of 22.78% until 2028.

 There are a host of reasons for this potential growth, from decreasing sensor costs and increasingly widespread 4G networking, through to rising regulatory requirements.
 The three areas of safety, security, and compliance requirements are becoming major driving forces that are encouraging companies to update existing infrastructure and adopt the latest tech.